LanguageTool is a proofreading software that checks the grammar, style, and spelling in over 20 languages.

 I opted for the premium version because it will help this open-source project.
 Premium users also get email support.

 You are not forced to go premium, of course.
-You can use the free version and if you have some questions or need support, there is a community forum that you can join for free.
+You can use the free version and if you have questions or need support, there is a community forum you can join for free.